 If you have absolutely wonderful weather for the whole of your journey, then count your lucky stars!
 This is very rare, and something that most people can only hope and indeed dream of!

-Having said that, these condition do pose their own challenges, like not getting sun burnt (VERY easily done in Iceland) and avoiding dehydration.
+Having said that, these conditions do pose their own challenges, like not getting sunburnt (VERY easily done in Iceland) and avoiding dehydration.

 Expect: relatively steep ascents

-Iceland is a land of glaciers, canyons, mountain and rivers.
+Iceland is a land of glaciers, canyons, mountains, and rivers.
 These rivers eroded their way through to their current levels over millions of years, and the vistas over these formations are spectacular.

 Go slowly, there’s no rush.
 If you want to reach a peak for sunrise or sunset, allow yourself plenty of time.